luca-lc/HomeHub/README.md

 ```
 $ sudo docker-compose up --build -d
 ```
-It compiles the services and start them in detached mode, obviously, it needs the root capabilitites.
+It compiles the services and start them in detached mode, obviously, it needs the root capabilities.

 Before to run it, you need to create the `FTPHub/conf/configFile.conf` with the accounts' names and passwords like this:
 ```